hedhyw/rex/README.md

 ![rex-gopher](_docs/gopher.png)

-This is a regular expressions builder for humans!
+This is a regular expressions builder for gophers!

 ## Why?

 It improves readability and helps to construct regular expressions using human-friendly constructions.
-Also, it allows commenting blocks, which improves the quality of the code.
+Also, it allows commenting and reusing blocks, which improves the quality of the code.

 Let's see an example:
 ```golang